thinkloop/memoizerific/README.md

 - **Support for multiple arguments**: One argument memoizers start to fall short quickly when solving real problems.
 - **Support for complex arguments**: Including large arrays, complex objects, arrays-within-objects, objects-within-arrays, etc. (not just primitives like strings or numbers).
-- **Dynamic Cache**: A cache that grows unimpeded will quickly become a memory leak and source of bugs.
+- **Dynamic Cache**: An uncontrolled cache that grows unimpeded will quickly become a memory leak and source of bugs.
 - **Consistent performance profile**: Many libs perform well within certain parameters, but start to fail wildly in others, usually when a large cache is chosen, or many arguments are used.
-It is important that performance degrades predictably and linearly as the environment becomes less favorable, to avoid nasty surprises.
+It is important that performance degrades predictably and linearly as the environment becomes less favorable to avoid nasty surprises.

-Using this list, we can narrow down the field of possible candidates by quite a bit.
+Using this list, we can narrow down the field of possible candidates quite a bit.
-The popular [lodash memoize](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache-size control.
+The popular [lodash memoize](https://lodash.com/docs#memoize), for example, only supports one argument out of the box and has no cache control.
-Others support multiple complex arguments, but _do not manage the cache-size_ either:
+Others support multiple complex arguments, but do not offer mechanisms to manage the cache-size:

 - :heavy_multiplication_x: [Memoizejs](https://github.com/addyosmani/memoize.js) (@addyosmani)